Call for Colloquia

 Faculty who do not have a position at or are not already affiliated with Oregon State University:

-Faculty who are not currently employed at or affiliated with OSU will be hired on the HC instructor pool at an adjusted rate.
+Faculty who teach honors colloquia (small 1-2 credit HC 407 seminars) but are not currently employed at or affiliated with OSU will be hired on the HC instructor pool at an adjusted rate.
 Faculty who have questions about the Honors College instructor pool or the rates associated with the Honors College instructor pool, should contact Brittany Sundberg (HC Admissions and Curriculum Coordinator) at [email protected].

 Scheduling